Helping-Hand 2021 - Feeding Hope

 This current collaboration between Family Ministries and International Development commenced with the 2001 Appeal ‘Living Water’ and has, since that time, raised in excess of £2.5 million.
-Other projects supported within the Appeal range from Food Security, Anti Human Trafficking and Gender Equality.
+Other projects which have been supported through the Appeal include clean water, income generation and anti human trafficking.

 Family ministry values, support and care